desyops/puppet-afs/README.md

 ##### `service_status`
 Service status available for the OpenAFS client daemon.
 Defaults to 'true' for Scientific Linux and 'false' for Debian/Ubuntu.

+### Facts
+#### Fact: `afs_cache_size`
+This fact calculates the default AFS cache size for the Debian osfamily.

+The fact assumes a dedicated cache partition mounted at `/var/cache/openafs`.
+If it is not found, it will fall back to a cache size of 100 MB.
+If the dedicated partition is found, it will return 70% of the available 1K blocks.

+This behaviour is inspired by the OpenAFS client init script and a cachesize value of `AUTOMATIC`, which is used on Scientific Linux.

 ## Limitations
 This has been tested on Scientific Linux 6, Ubuntu 12.04 and Debian 7.
 Currently, only a client installation of OpenAFS is supported.

+The `afs_cache_size` fact uses a hard coded partition, which is `/var/cache/openafs`.
+The fact does not work, if it is used with the `afs::client::cache_dir` parameter.

 ## Development
 Please create issues and pull-requests at our project site [puppet-afs](https://github.com/desyops/puppet-afs).